sebbekarlsson/systemctl/README.md

 > If not a full path to the service file was given, it will look for it in
 `/etc/systemd/system`

+> The directory `/etc/systemd/system` does not exist by default in MacOS.
+> To create it, execute:

+    sudo mkdir -p /etc/systemd/system

+> Now you can place `.service` files there.

 ## Installation
 ### Dependencies: